 ME/CFS International Awareness Day 2019

-I was inspired to illustrate this comic when I had read about two patients who had died from ME/CFS.
+The idea to illustrate this dark comic came to me after I had read about two patients who had tragically died from ME/CFS.
 One woman was 39 when she died of 'natural causes' and the other, a teenager – who should have had her whole life ahead of her – died when she was only 19.
 Both patients' symptoms were not taken seriously by the medical community.
 They were victims of medical negligence and abuse because the medical community simply weren't – and still aren't – educated properly about this serious, complex, neurological disease.
 Despite ME/CFS being classified as a neurological disease by the World Health Organisation since the 1960s, it receives far less funding in biomedical research, little to no attention in medical schools, compared with any other major disease with a similar or better quality of life.
 Yet, ME/CFS is far more prevalent than any other serious multi-system disease.

 I wrote an article on my blog to accompany this comic. * Trigger Warning * The following content could potentially be emotionally challenging for some readers: Don't Forget ME

 . . . .

 This was the first illustration I created for ME advocacy during April 2018.
 It was when my own health deteriorated and I realised there are millions worldwide who have had their lives stolen by this disease, I couldn't remain silent anymore.
 While most don't die, they can't be described as living.
 It's like a torturous living death existence, with no effective treatments on the horizon.
 More here.

 ME Advocacy Network Australia

 Logo Design - 2019